Shemar Moore: Career

-Acting

 Moore is best known for his role as Malcolm Winters on the CBS television soap opera The Young and the Restless for more than a decade.
 In November 2004, he returned to The Young and the Restless after originally planning to leave the show, but after a few months he dropped back to recurring status and left in September 2005.
 In 2007, he said, "My time is done on Y&R. I did eight solid years as Malcolm."